spacive/mercury-player/README.md

 # mercury-player - A lightweight music player

 Mercury is a lightweight, yet functional music player that runs entirely within the terminal and hopefully doesn't take itself too seriously.
+This is a personal project, so don't expect everything to run perfectly.

 Built entirely in python, it is made to be light on both CPU and memory usage.